svalver/arcade-macroevolution/README.md

 If you use this code or data, please cite:

-> Valverde, S., Vidiella, B., Spiridonov, A., & Bentley, R.A.
-(2025). *The Cultural Macroevolution of Arcade Video Games: Innovation, Collaboration, and Collapse*.
+> Valverde S, Vidiella B, Spiridonov A, Bentley RA.
+The Cultural Macroevolution of Arcade Video Games: Innovation, Collaboration, and Collapse.
 Evolutionary Human Sciences.
+Published online 2025:1-26. doi:10.1017/ehs.2025.10015